 3. Take your own advice

 You probably advise students to stretch, cross-train, warm up and cool down.
 Don’t forget to do these things yourself.
 Use your dancer discipline to carve out time each day to condition your body.
 “I absolutely religiously do a floor barre/Pilates/stretching routine every morning seven days a week.
-It takes about 30 minutes,” says Dierdre Miles Burger, director of Orlando Ballet School.
+It takes about 30 minutes,” says Dierdre Miles Burger, assistant education director and head of curriculum at The Sarasota Ballet.
 “If I can, I add 10 minutes on the elliptical, or, more likely, take the dog for a brisk walk.”
 Before you pack up for the day, or hop in the car or sit down to a pile of paperwork, spend a few minutes stretching and cooling down, too.

 4. Work bilaterally